vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 109

-We may take the Vāgdevīs mentioned here to be the eight Mātṛ kās, regents of the *vargas* of the alphabet.
+We may take the Vāgdevīs mentioned here to be the eight Mātṛkās, regents of the *vargas* of the alphabet.

 The chin, the throat, the heart, and the navel are considered as forming the right side \[of this *cakra* \]; the *maṇipūra* , etc., being the foursome of the left side, //64// the whole forming the \[ *cakra* \] with eight \[tri\]angles.